-- Generating low-carbon electricity from both grid and on-site renewable generation sources. - Electrifying process heat using induction, radiative heating, or advanced heat pumps. - Electrifying high-temperature range processes such as those found in iron, steel, and cement making. - Replacing thermally driven processes with electrochemical ones.
+- Electrifying process heat using induction, radiative heating, or advanced heat pumps. - Electrifying high-temperature range processes such as those found in iron, steel, and cement makina. - Replacing thermally driven processes with electrochemical ones.

 Furthermore, regulatory pressures and future legislation on emissions make it prudent for industries to proactively address their environmental impact.
 By leading in sustainability, NWA can attract new business and talent, fostering innovation and economic growth in the region.
 Several large businesses have established sustainability goals that align with this measure.